Update: March 7, 2023

 I also want to take this time to thank you for your connection.
 We are all now living in difficult, unusual times.
 I hope if you’ve found your way to this page, it will enlighten or entertain as you find new ways for healthy escape.
 If you are out in the world helping to keep us fed, deliver goods, care for, protect, or you are making hard community decisions on our behalf at this time…my deepest gratitude goes to you and your families.
 Thank you.
 My best wishes to you all, Beth

 #2.
 March 29, 2020: Since my last post, I’ve moved ahead to create a nice variety of dimensional paper forms.
 Most are made from a rainbow of painted papers and some are repurposed from prints, all shaped from the same heavy watercolor paper I use for my works.
 When detailed, most of the printed letters and images will be hidden (can you find that little fish?) but they’ll help to make a strong foundation.
 I won’t use them all; some will end up in future works.
 Here they are, all piled together but one day soon I’ll start arranging them to design the siren’s figure.
 Thanks to all who follow; it’s fun to take you along on my art journey this evening.
-I wish you all a good night.
+My studio cat “Tutti” and I wish you all a good night.

 Past Journal entries: